Sep 1.jpg

 In its 1966 Handbook “Inside Information”, Martins Bank Staff Association publishes everything an employee might need to know about working for Martins Bank, from the binding “Service Agreement”, to overtime rates, Saturday Morning Leave and cheap membership of the RAC.

 By 1966, the provision of Staff restaurant Facilites has extended to many different parts of the Country.
-This picture shows (right) the Staff Dining Room at our London 80 Gracechurch Street Office.
-Thirty-three years after the first major dining room opens at Head Office, there are 12 regional Staff Restaurants and the expectation of more.
+This picture shows (right) Thirty-three years after the first major dining room opens at Head Office, there are 12 regional Staff Restaurants and the expectation of more.
 The Staff Association is keen to obtain the Bank’s Assurance that wherever possible, more staff Restaurants will be opened.
 Whilst the big cities are favoured with the provision of a subsidised mid-day meal, the provinces are not so lucky, with Northern and Craven Districts missing out altogether.
 The whole question of staff lunches is covered by the following three short extracts from MBSA’s “Inside Information”…

 STAFF RESTAURANTS